-In 2016 various motor clubs joined us at our events, attracting a great deal of interest from our spectators as they viewed the display of their members’ cars – would your club like to come along too?
+Each year various motor clubs joined us at our events, attracting a great deal of interest from our spectators as they viewed the display of their members’ cars – would your club like to come along too?

 If you pre-book a minimum of 5 cars for a display from your club, we will charge your members just £5 per car for admission regardless of the number of passengers, so why not get in touch today?